Security Policy

 To help our team assess your report quickly, please ensure it meets the following criteria:

-• Verification: The issues must have been verified by the reporter before submission.
+The issue must have been verified by the reporter before submission.

-• Reproduction: Provide clear, step-by-step instructions to reproduce the issue or a working POC script.
+Provide clear, step-by-step instructions to reproduce the issue or a working PoC script.

-• Version Data: Specify the exact version of SuiteCRM and the environment (e.g., PHP version, OS) where the issue was found.
+Specify the exact version of SuiteCRM and the environment (e.g. PHP version, OS) where the issue was found.

 Response and Resolution